opensimworld/active-npcs/README.md

 ```
 Bob use chair
 ```
 Bob will attempt to find a SCRIPTED object (e.g. a poseball) named "chair" (You can change the Object Name from the properties box when editing it) near him and try to sit on it if its transparency (alpha) is less than 100%.
 Since by convention poseballs change their transparency to 100% when users sit on them, this ensures that Bob will not sit on an already-occupied poseball.
+If you just say "Bob use", the NPC will sit on the nearest scripted object.

 ```
 Bob stand             : Bob will stand up if he is sitting